Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Preliminaries

 the discrete scheme \eqref{var_for} can be reformulated as the linear algebraic system

-By solving this system of linear algebraic equations \eqref{LAS}, we determine the coefficient $\alpha$, which in turn allows us to compute an approximate solution of the given PDE \eqref{main_eq} via the basis expansion \eqref{basis_exp}.
+It follows that $B[\phi_i, \phi_j] = 0$ if $\mathcal{P}_i \cap \mathcal{P}_j$ is of measure zero.
+As a result, the linear system \eqref{LAS} has a sparse structure.
+By solving this system, we determine the coefficient $\alpha$, which in turn allows us to compute an approximate solution of the given PDE \eqref{main_eq} via the basis expansion \eqref{basis_exp}.